Skip to main content

 Automatic Coercion

-• Integer to Float (always safe)
+• Integer to Float (always safe, within f64's exact-integer range)

-• Number to Integer/Float (automatic)
+• Integer or Float to Number (automatic)

 Schema Definition